 Trying to establish small cycles of trends in cinema is a key discipline in understanding the medium.
 When a theme can be seen to traverse genre but be defined by era, it perhaps states more of a sociological argument than simply an aesthetic or a narrative one.
-A particular group of films recently began to … Continue reading The Ravenous Poor in Heath Era British Cinema.
+A particular group of films recently began to collect together in my own memory but the reason as … Continue reading The Ravenous Poor in Heath Era British Cinema.

 Part 1.
 Part 2.
 The Freudian Dream Corman’s Poe films have become famous for their dream sequences.
 The source literature revels in the possibilities of nightmares taking over the psyche so they seem an apt distraction for a medium that already adores the possibilities of dreams.
-The Masque of the Red Death perhaps contains Corman’s … Continue reading The Masque of the Red Death, Roger Corman (Part 3) – The Freudian Dream.
+The Masque of the Red Death perhaps contains Corman’s most effective and disturbing sequence; one of the few to … Continue reading The Masque of the Red Death, Roger Corman (Part 3) – The Freudian Dream.

 Cry of the Banshee (1970) makes no qualms as to what its aims are.
 Looking at its promotional poster, it would be natural to associate it with Roger Corman’s Poe films; it’s emblazoned with Edgar Allen Poe references, its main star is Vincent Price and its design is a technocolour nightmare.
-The film itself is … Continue reading Cry Of The Banshee – Gordon Hessler (1970)
+The film itself is about as far from Corman’s dreamlike fantasies as possible in … Continue reading Cry Of The Banshee – Gordon Hessler (1970)

 Roger Corman’s work has been often been described as schlock film; a pulpy mass of horror, sci-fi and B-movie nonsense of only vague merit and achievement.
-Excluding his actual films for a minute, looking at the number of people who have developed under the man’s wing, whether as a producer or director, is quite astounding. … Continue reading The Fall Of The House Of Usher – Roger Corman (1960)
+Excluding his actual films for a minute, looking at the number of people who have developed under the man’s wing, whether as a producer or director, is quite astounding.
+On the director’s side, he’s nurtured and helped the likes … Continue reading The Fall Of The House Of Usher – Roger Corman (1960)

 With its rather ominous opening, the viewer would perhaps be forgiven for thinking that Roger Corman’s adaptation of Poe’s The Raven would be in similar ilk to his other dark Poe films.
-What at first seems like yet another gothic retelling of a Poe classic turns out to be a swiftly delivered curve ball that … Continue reading The Raven – Roger Corman (1963)
+What at first seems like yet another gothic retelling of a Poe classic turns out to be a swiftly delivered curve ball that has, at its core, a desire for fun and mischief … Continue reading The Raven – Roger Corman (1963)

 Roger Corman’s adaptations of Edgar Allan Poe’s short stories are just as vital to the classic horror canon as the films by Hammer and Amicus productions.
 Their influence is vast and the number of big names to come out from under Corman’s wing is monumental.
-Having set up a distinctive style to filming Poe’s work … Continue reading The Tomb of Ligeia – Roger Corman (1964)
+Having set up a distinctive style to filming Poe’s work by shooting them all on soundstages, Corman sort to go … Continue reading The Tomb of Ligeia – Roger Corman (1964)